ifm/ifm3d-ros2/doc/building.md

 ### Ubuntu and ROS
 We suggest building the `ifm3d-ros2` node on top of [Ubuntu 22.04 Jammy Jellyfish](https://releases.ubuntu.com/jammy/) and [ROS Humble](https://docs.ros.org/en/humble/index.html).

->  This ROS node only supports cycloneDDS as the DDS implementation.
-To use it, install cycloneDDS with `sudo apt-get install ros-foxy-rmw-cyclonedds-cpp` (do this once), and export the configuration with `export RMW_IMPLEMENTATION=rmw_cyclonedds_cpp` (do this every time).

 ### ifm3d C++ API
 The ROS node `ifm3d_ros2` requires the C++ API ifm3d to be installed locally for your system before compiling and running the ROS node.
 Refer to [the compatibility matrix](../README.md) to find out the correct ifm3d API version.